HevaWu/HevaWu.github.io/_posts/2022-03-26-Flutter-Study-Memo.md

   - ex: factory constructor might return an instance from cache, or might return an instance of subtype
   - initializing a final variable using logic that can't be handled in initializer list
   - Factory constructors have no access to `this`.
+- stream
+  - `stream.listen` could use to receive event, use it at: receive element when another progress also running
+  - `await for` use to receive event, but it will keep waiting not end, use to eait for stream finish
+  - `broadcast()`, use to `listen` at multiple places
+  - `sink.add` to add send event
+  - `async`, the return variable will be one Stream(return `Future` element)
+  -  `yield`, only use inside `async` block, could be instead of `return`, do similar as `StreamController.sink.add()`

 ### Dart: [The Libraries](https://dart.dev/guides/libraries)